 OpenERP Installation in Ubuntu 12.04LTS

-Update the packages in the serve before starting the the installation.
+Update the packages in the service before starting the installation.
 To update the VPS :

 Add an openerp user to own and run the application.